Frantic scenes at Kabul airport as Afghans try to flee Taliban | Science-Environment

 Frantic scenes at Kabul airport as Afghans try to flee Taliban

-Scores of Afghans ran alongside a U.S. military plane as it taxied on a runway at Kabul's airport on Monday and several clung to the side in an apparent attempt to flee the Taliban-controlled capital, a video posted on social media showed.
-The footage shared by Afghanistan's largest private broadcaster, Tolo news, highlighted the chaos at Hamid Karzai International Airport after Taliban fighters nL1N2PL01V entered Kabul following the withdrawal of foreign forces.
+Several Afghans clung to the side of a U.S. military plane at Kabul's airport on Monday as it taxied through crowds of people desperate to flee the Taliban-controlled capital, a video widely shared on social media showed.
+The footage posted by Afghanistan's largest private broadcaster, Tolo news, highlighted the chaos at Hamid Karzai International Airport after Taliban fighters https://www.reuters.com/world/asia-pacific/talibans-rapid-advance-across-afghanistan-2021-08-10 entered Kabul following the withdrawal of foreign forces.

 - Country: